pelgraine/Meck-P4/README.md

 ## Battery

 The BQ27220 fuel gauge reads voltage, current, state of charge, and chip temperature.
-The actual cell capacity (2000 mAh) is configured at boot, so the gauge's reported current and SOC scale correctly.
-(LilyGo's example firmware ships with `set_design_capacity(1000)`, which scales every reading by 0.5x — Meck-P4 corrects this.)
+Cell design capacity is configured at boot as **1000 mAh** per [LilyGo wiki FAQ 9.9](https://wiki.lilygo.cc/get_started/en/Display/T-Display-P4/T-Display-P4.html), which is the canonical reference for the T-Display P4 battery setup.
+The wiki additionally instructs running one full **charge → natural discharge to power-off → recharge** cycle on first use so the gauge can learn its real Full Charge Capacity (FCC).
+After that single calibration cycle, the gauge's coulomb counter references against the correct capacity and percentage readings are accurate.

+If a stale FCC from previous firmware is detected (FCC > 1000 mAh), Meck logs a warning at boot prompting the calibration cycle and caps displayed FCC at the design value to keep the UI sane until the gauge re-learns.
+Direct readings (voltage, current) are unaffected by FCC state.

 The Battery tile shows:

 - **Voltage** with a voltage-curve charge percent estimate
-- **Charge%** as reported by the BQ27220 (cross-check against the voltage curve — UI surfaces a note if they disagree by more than 15 points)
+- **Charge%** as reported by the BQ27220, recomputed against `min(FCC, design_capacity)` so a stale internal FCC can't skew the displayed percentage
 - **Current** in mA, with `idle` / `charging` / `discharging` label
 - **Chip temp** — the BQ27220's die temperature, **not** the cell temperature.
 The cell's NTC is wired to the LGS4056H charge IC for